caioavidal/otserver-agent-skills/README.md

-# OT Servers Agent Skills
+# AI Generated OT Servers Agent Skills

 A collection of reusable agent skills for Open Tibia servers (otservers), designed to work with any AI coding agent.